Defense and security

 Between 1980 and 2022, 28,995 soldiers died as a result of accidents, which include vehicle crashes and alcohol or substance abuse.
 Fortunately, accidental deaths have fallen 83% since 1980.

-Since more thorough data collection began in 1980, there has been a marked increase in the prevalence of deaths caused by self-inflicted injuries within the military — a category that encompasses all apparent suicide attempts.
-These incidents have become the most common cause of death in the military, registering a significant increase of 44.1% since 1980.
+Since more thorough data collection began in 1980, the prevalence of military deaths caused by self-inflicted injuries — a category that includes all apparent suicide attempts — has increased.
+These incidents have become the most common cause of death in the military, rising 44.1% since 1980.

 Notably, self-inflicted injuries are the only cause of death in military records to demonstrate a consistent upward trend since 1980.
 In 2019, 1.6% of veterans ages 18-25 reported attempting suicide in the past year, up from 0.9% in 2009.